-This form is used to manipulate the labels which may be placed on atoms, and the geometry monitors which may be placed between atoms.
-Labels are selected with a mouse, as discussed in section 4.1.2.
-Once selected, the Labels form can be used to turn different labels on or off or to delete them entirely.
-Also, labels displaying geometrical data such as bond lengths may be graphically displayed using this form.
+The Labels window is used to manipulate the labels which may be placed on atoms, and the geometry monitors which may be placed between atoms.
+Labels are selected with a mouse, as discussed in section 5.1.2.
+Once selected, the Labels window can be used to turn different labels on or off or to delete them entirely.
+Also, labels displaying geometrical data such as bond lengths may be graphically displayed using this window.